cloudlinux/cloudlinux-doc/docs/command-line_tools/README.md

 In case if at least one of the checks resulted neither <span class="notranslate"> OK </span> nor <span class="notranslate"> SKIPPED </span> then the checker will end with ret code >0.

-#### CageFS quirks

-Due to the nature of CageFS, some options will not work as before or will require some changes:

-* lastlog will not work ( <span class="notranslate"> _/var/log/lastlog_ </span>).
-* PHP will load php.ini from <span class="notranslate"> _/usr/selector/php.ini._ </span> That file is actually a link to the real _php.ini_ file from your system.
-So the same _php.ini_ will be loaded in the end.
-* You have to run <span class="notranslate"> `cagefsctl --update` </span> any time you have modified _php.ini_, or you want to get new/updated software inside CageFS.
-* CageFS installation changes <span class="notranslate"> `jailshell` </span> to regular bash on cPanel - [read why](https://cloudlinux.zendesk.com/hc/articles/115004517685-Why-CageFS-installation-changes-jailshell-to-regular-bash-on-cPanel-).

 ## LVE-stats 2

 | | |